The Epic of Lean Six Sigma Terminology

 While there are plenty of differences between Taiichi Ohno’s Lean management and Motorola’s Six Sigma Way, both methodologies contain a rich set of so-called ‘problem-solving techniques’, and share a customer and process-oriented perspective.

 These ‘problem-solving tools’ include, but are not limited to risk analysis, statistical analysis, communication documents, brainstorm techniques, Kanban, Poka-yoke, 5S management and Visual Management.
 While the Lean Six Sigma philosophy is a constant, its repertoire of tools is continually expanded through new insights.

 It could have been called Genryou Six Sigma

 Today, Lean and Six Sigma are often considered inseparable.
 Green Belts and Black Belts are Lean Six Sigma Belts and the term ‘Lean Six Sigma’ resonates at the same level of the improvement programmes TQC en CWQC, with its own organizational structure, philosophy, project management methods and problem-solving tools.
 But Lean Six Sigma could just as well have been called ‘Kaizen DMAIC’ or ‘Genryou Six Sigma’.
 In the end, the name is merely circumstantial.

 So what is Lean Six Sigma?

-Lean Six Sigma is an organizational concept that aims to continuously improve the speed and quality of processes in order to deliver what the customer wants as accurately as possible against the lowest possible operational costs and with the highest possible flexibility.
+Lean Six Sigma is a quality management methodology that aims to continuously improve the speed and quality of processes in order to deliver what the customer wants as accurately as possible against the lowest possible operational costs and with the highest possible flexibility.